ThiFeonir/git-search/README.md

 # Git Search
-# An app to search for repos in git.
+# Git Search is an app to search for repos in git.
 A simple app that searches the repositories with the highest number of stars.
 I made this app just to practice some android stuff.